Overview

 We came to the fountain each time we wanted to refill our water bottles and chill between exploring.
 Yes, the water is drinkable!

-Travel tip: Prices in the restaurants and shops on Stradun will be much higher than in some other spots in Dubrovnik.
+Travel tip: Prices in restaurants and shops on Stradun will be much higher than in other parts of Dubrovnik.
 But keep in mind that this is the main street, after all!
 Must-read: Dubrovnik Budget Guide.

 Further within the Old Town, you can explore beautiful buildings like the Cathedral of the Assumption of the Virgin Mary, Sponza Palace, and Church of St. Ignatius, as well as museums like the Ethnographic Museum “Rupe.”